Mara&Meru™ is our link between the outdoors, what we want to wear every day, and high street fashion.

 What can someone new to the brand expect to find in the range and what gives these items their special Mara&Meru™ je ne sais quoi?

 Steve: While our Rufiji™ range concentrates on great outdoor styling and hardcore technical fabrics, Mara&Meru™ is our link between the outdoors, what we want to wear every day, and high street fashion.
 While we do still mix in technical fabrics, they are usually with a twist.
-The best-selling men’s and women’s Everything shirts, as an example, are made from a similar ripstop BUGTech™ fabric as used for Rufiji™, but the ripstop is honeycombed for a slightly smoother finish.
+The best-selling men’s Everything Shirt and women’s Everything Shirt, as an example, are made from a similar ripstop BUGTech™ fabric as used for Rufiji™, but the ripstop is honeycombed for a slightly smoother finish.
 The brand also pulls in the finest natural materials, handpicked for their quality and used in designs which do not require technical fabrics in order to perform.
-A good example of this is our women’s Serengeti V-Necked Safari T-shirts, Serengeti Safari Jogger Pants, and Serengeti Safari Shorts, and the Men’s Savute Safari T-Shirt, Savute Safari Cargo Pants, and Savute Safari Cargo Shorts.
+A good example of this is our women’s Serengeti V-Necked Safari T-shirts and women's long-sleeved Serengeti V-Neck T-Shirts, Serengeti Safari Jogger Pants, and Serengeti Safari Shorts, and the Men’s Savute Safari T-Shirt, Savute Safari Cargo Pants, Savute Safari Cargo Shorts, and Ultimate Safari Hoodie.

 One of the founding principles of design behind Mara&Meru™ is to offer garments which go beyond safari and allow the wearer to wear a garment to a board meeting or to lunch or dinner - and yet know that hidden in the garment they wear is the technical ability to go exploring the outdoors without changing.
 The same applies to our Mara&Meru™ luggage.
 Most pieces are not only beautifully designed and use only the finest safari-grade canvas and full-grain leather, but also have a hidden functionality which reaches beyond "just" safari.
 The Mara&Meru™ Safari Voyager range, as an example, includes bags with hidden suit carriers and features a core bag design with zip-on end pockets which may be removed to use as a small satchel, replaced with larger satchel / backpack bags which also zip onto the core bag, or used simply as the core bag for weekend breaks, for everyday things such as going to the club or to gym, and, of course, on business trips as hand luggage.